PNEUMONIA/FLU/COVID VACCINES WINTER 25!

-Please do not worry there will be plenty of availability and there will be no issue getting your flu vaccine at Bayview Family Practice this September.
+Please do not worry there will be plenty of availability and there will be no issue getting your vaccine at Bayview Family Practice this winter.
 Be safe.
-Be vaccinated by your own GP and their nurses who are trained in the administration of flu and covid vaccines and in the management of any possible complications or side effects.
+Be vaccinated by your own GP and their nurses who are trained in the administration of vaccines and in the management of any possible complications or side effects.

 INFLUENZA